cdl-geneseo/geneseo-dictionary/C/Catch-a-buzz.md

 # Catch a buzz

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Catch a buzz

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmc62) on Nov 20, 2012

 VB: To get high; &quot;Want to go to Jody's later and catch a buzz?&quot; F92 catch a buzz: No change.S99 KTousey Obs.
 F06.
 Only 30% of students surveyed familiar with this termVB: To drink alcohol, but not so much as to become intoxicated, i.e. buzzed. &quot;I'm not drunk, but I'm feeling buzzed.&quot; (Cecchini, A-F, 2012)